Updated by Steward Team

 The long answer

 We know that there are many different types of farm management systems and ways to approach holistic management of a piece of land.
-There is such a diversity in types of farms and growing systems that it is hard to define all of the types of operations that encompass the term sustainable or regenerative farming.
+There is such a diversity in types of farms and growing systems that it is hard to define all of the types of operations that encompass the term sustainable or regenerative agriculture.
 But in a nutshell, projects must be self-sustaining and environmentally regenerative.

-In terms of specific farming practices that fall under our definition of sustainable and regenerative agriculture, we have found it easier to define practices based on what Steward will NOT support:
+In terms of specific practices that fall under our definition of sustainable and regenerative agriculture, we have found it easier to define practices based on what Steward will NOT support:

 - Industrial commodity crop production: Industrialized agriculture is a type of production where the primary goal is to increase yields and decrease costs, which often leads to monoculture farms that are forced to become larger and more input-intensive to stay in business.